scoatespark/LaMarche-Lab/People.md

   <img src="{{ site.baseurl }}/assets/Jake.png" alt="Nelson LaMarche" style="width: 150px; height: 200px; object-fit: cover; border-radius: 8px;">
   <div>
     <h3>Jake Fontaine</h3>
     <p>Jake graduate student who joined the Yale Graduate School of Arts and Sciences in 2022.
 As a member of the LaMarche lab, his current research is focused on how solid tumors disrupt haematopoiesis, and how NK cells regulate development of immune cells though targeted cytotoxicity.
 He is also interested in elucidating how lung tumors impact B cell-mediated antitumor immunity through chronic IL-4 signaling and disrupted crosstalk with myeloid cells.
-When he is not in lab, he enjoys PC gaming (shoutout to BG3 and Expedition 33) and tabletop games, like D&D and Catan.
-Email him at <a href="mailto:jake.fontaine@yale.edu">jake.fontaine@yale.edu</a>.
+When he is not in lab, he enjoys PC gaming (shoutout to BG3 and Expedition 33) and tabletop games, like D&D and Catan. <br>Email him at <a href="mailto:jake.fontaine@yale.edu">jake.fontaine@yale.edu</a>.
     </p>
   </div>
 </div>